Kevin Harrington (national security advisor): Business career

 Harrington worked at Peter Thiel's Clarium Capital Management and later as managing director and head of research at Thiel Macro LLC, a San Francisco–based global macro hedge fund founded by Peter Thiel.
+He also worked at Thiel Capital.
 Harrington has been credited as a co-author of the original business plan for PayPal.

 He was trusted by Thiel, who considered him his alter-ego and intellectual sparring partner.
 Harrington said, "Peter is my foil, and I’m his foil."”

 Government service

 After Trump won his first term, on Thiel's recommendation, Harrington served in Trump's "landing team" at the Department of Commerce.
 According to Rob Lalka, he was involved in determining which positions political appointees would hold during this period.

 In February 2017, Harrington was appointed by the White House as deputy assistant to the President for strategic planning, serving the National Security Council.
 Although he began with a midtier role, he was given the task of rewriting the National Security Strategy.
 Lalka criticized Harrington's work at this early stage as showing inexperience and dangerously pandering to Russia's interests, specifically concerning Harrington's advice that sanctions on Russian oil be lifted and U.S. troops withdraw from Eastern Europe.
 Later he moved to a more senior role.
-In 2017, Just Security noted that the choice of Harrington for a position of the second highest rank in the White House seemd to integrate a model used by Thiel in business with politics at the strategic level, which emphasized vision rather than strong grounding in the profession.
+A number of sources link the role of Harrington's and some other tech-associated figures in the government with Thiel's influence, Palantir, and the broader alignment of the data-driven tech industry and politics.
+In 2017, Just Security noted that the choice of Harrington for a position of the second highest rank in the White House seemed to integrate a model used by Thiel in business with politics at the strategic level, which emphasized vision rather than strong grounding in the profession.
+In 2018, commenting on Michael Kratsios and Harrington's appointments, TriplePundit writes that, "Combined with the Palantir activity, all of this seems to indicate no small degree of conflict between Thiel’s role in business and his influence on US policy making."

 In Trump's second term, Harrington again serves on the NSC as senior director.
 In September 2025, Politico reported that Harrington "is departing his role as NSC senior director for strategic planning, where he was helping to oversee the finishing touches on Trump’s new National Security Strategy."
 A White House official stated that Harrington would transition to the Department of Defense, though his specific role was not disclosed.

 In 2025, the Brazilian newspaper Brasil de Fato (described by The New York Times as part of a "global web of Chinese propaganda") described Harrington's role as part of a broader "nationalist-conservative", "Christian-traditionalist" and anti-China alignment within Trump's foreign policy apparatus, which is also connected to the strategic placement of "Thiel acolytes" in key national security positions.
 The outlet writes that, "there are no right-wing realists on the NSC."